unm-historiography/metahistory/essays/non-western/meiji-restoration-japanese-historiography.md

 Karlin, Jason G. _Gender and Nation in Meiji Japan: Modernity, Loss, and the Doing of History._ Honolulu: University of Hawaii Press, 2014.

+Mehl, Margaret.
+"German Influence on Historical Scholarship in Meiji Japan."
+In _Japanese Civilization in the Modern World_ No. 16: 225–246.

 Popkin, Jeremy D. “The 19th Century and the Rise of Academic Scholarship.”
 In _From Herodotus to H-Net: The Story of Historiography._ New York: Oxford University Press, 2016.